sasozivanovic/memoize/README.md

 is ripe for CTAN:

 * Proper documentation.
 For now, there is only the comments in `memoize.sty`
-  --- but for once, they are plentiful.
+  --- but for once, they are plentiful --- and some examples (in the `examples` directory).

 * Context dependency, including support for `\label`--`\ref` and beamer overlays.
 Context dependency will be implemented like in Forest (which